strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 ## Creating Your Entity Class

-Let's now assume that you have a POJO and you need to save it to the database (and that you probably have at least CRUD operation's implemented in it as well).
+Let's now assume that you have a POJO and you need to save it to the database (and that you probably have at least CRUD operations implemented in it as well).
 Place your code under the `org.carlspring.strongbox.domain.yourstuff` package.
 For the sake of the example, let's pick `MyEntity` as the name of your entity.

 If you want to store that entity properly you need to adopt the following rules: